ajinkyampophale/got-api/README.md

   1. Clone the project and install the dependencies (change directory (cd) to the folder where you have cloned the project and run "npm install" command).

   2. Specify environment variables:
-    1. MONGODB_URI (Mongodb connection string.
+  a.
+MONGODB_URI (Mongodb connection string.
 Default is 'mongodb://localhost:27017/got').
-    2. PORT (Default is 5000).
+  b.
+PORT (Default is 5000).
-    3. eg: MONGODB_URI='mongodb://localhost:27017/got' PORT=5003 node index.js
+  (eg: MONGODB_URI='mongodb://localhost:27017/got' PORT=5003 node index.js)

     Or you can change the default options in index.js file.